leandrosardi/my-ruby-deployer/README.md

 ![logo](logo.png)

-# BlackStack Deployer
+# Deployer

-**BlackStack Deployer** automates what you already know how to do manually, but in a repeatable, scalable fashion.
+**Deployer** automates what you already know how to do manually, but in a repeatable, scalable fashion.
 There is no magic here!

 ```ruby
 # deploy new version